Did you know that California is now the fifth-largest producer of sunflowers in the USA?

-They offer You-Pick Sunflowers when in season, a corn maze, farm animals and feeding times, pedal karts, a jumping pillow, and bouncy houses, even a cow train along with photo opps in their pumpkin patch!
+They offer You-Pick Sunflowers when in season, a corn maze, farm animals and feeding times, pedal karts, a jumping pillow, bouncy houses, even a cow train, along with photo opps in their pumpkin patch!

-Their season normally starts in early fall (last weekend in September to the first weekend in November) but you’ll need to stay tuned on their website or follow their Instagram here to learn the exact 2022 dates:
+Their season normally starts in early fall (the last weekend in September to the first weekend in November), but you’ll need to stay tuned on their website or follow their Instagram here to learn the exact 2023 dates:

 Location: 4751 Pacheco Hwy, Hollister, CA 95023